-How many people listen to Free Radio (BC&S)?
+How many people listen to Free Radio (Black Country & Shropshire)?
 This page has the latest official audience figures.
 All figures quoted include listening across all platforms, including online.

-More info: to find out more, including station addresses, people who work there, audience figures and how to listen, see Free Radio (BC&S)’s directory listing.
+More info: to find out more, including station addresses, people who work there, audience figures and how to listen, see Free Radio (Black Country & Shropshire)’s directory listing.

 Total weekly hours represents the total amount of listening to this radio station.
 This is affected by the total amount of weekly listeners, or how long each audience member listens for.
 Hours is normally the most important number for advertising sales.